jMonkeyEngine/jmonkeyengine/CONTRIBUTING.md

 13. Fill in the text boxes for the PR name and PR description, and click on the "Create pull request" button.

-To make changes to an existing PR:
+To amend an existing PR:
   + `git checkout myPrBranch`
   + repeat steps 8 through 11.

-To submit another PR using your existing local repository, repeat steps 7 through 13, using a different name in place of "myPrBranch".
+To submit another PR using the existing local repository, repeat steps 7 through 13, using a different name in place of "myPrBranch".

 If you have an integrated development environment (IDE),